ndyashas/Third-I-v2.0/README.md

 ``` $ make format``` to unmount and format TIFS.

 ## Contributions
-* Kind souls may send a Pull request with appropriate Bug fix/ New feature constructive contributions are appreciated
+* Kind souls may send a Pull request with appropriate Bug fix/ New feature .
+Constructive contributions are appreciated